LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### VK_LAYER_LUNARG_ShaderChecker Overview

-The VK_LAYER_LUNARG_ShaderChecker functionality is part of VK_LAYER_LUNARG_DrawState layer and it inspects the SPIR-V shader images and fixed function pipeline stages at PSO creation time.
+The VK_LAYER_LUNARG_ShaderChecker functionality is part of VK_LAYER_LUNARG_draw_state layer and it inspects the SPIR-V shader images and fixed function pipeline stages at PSO creation time.
 It flags errors when inconsistencies are found across interfaces between shader stages.
 The exact behavior of the checks depends on the pair of pipeline stages involved.